 A collection agency can file a lawsuit to collect a debt.
 However, a debt collector is not allowed to threaten you with a lawsuit just to get you to pay the debt.
 Threats of violence or arrest are also typical tactics of fake debt collectors.
 Examples of threats and deceptive practices prohibited by the FDCPA are when the collector:

 - Says it will garnish your wages or sell your property if it is not legal to do that.

 - Says it will sue you, if the collector doesn't intend to sue.

 - Is not truthful about the amount of money you owe.

 - Says you will be arrested if you don't pay the debt.

 - Threatens you with violence.

 3. Debt Collection in California

-California's Rosenthal Fair Debt Collection Practices Act differs from the FDCA in one very important way.
+California's Rosenthal Fair Debt Collection Practices Act differs from the FDCA.
 Unlike the federal law, the California law applies both to third-party debt collectors and creditors that collect debts for themselves.